jgatheral/jgatheral.github.io/old-talks.md

 - [Optimal order execution](/assets/slides/JOIM2011.pdf)( Boston, October 2011).

-- [The execution puzzle: How and when to trade to minimize cost](/assets/slides/Campos2011.pdf) (Campos do Jordäo, August 2011)
+- [The execution puzzle: How and when to trade to minimize cost](/assets/slides/Campos2011.pdf) (Campos do Jordão, August 2011)

 - [The variational most-likely-path](/assets/slides/GlobalDerivatives2011Volatility.pdf) (Paris, April 2011)